skydoves/ExpandableLayout/README.md

 ```

 ### Expand and Collapse
-We can expand and collapse using the below methods.<br>
+We can expand and collapse using the below methods.
-And we can access child views of them.
 ```kotlin
 expandablelayout.expand() // expand the second layout with indicator animation. expandablelayout.collapse() // collapse the second layout with indicator animation.
 ```

 ### ParentLayout and SecondLayout
-We can get the `parentLayout` and `secondLayout` of the `ExpandableLayout`.
+We can get the `parentLayout` and `secondLayout` of the `ExpandableLayout`.<br>
+And we can access child views of them.
 ```kotlin
 expandablelayout.parentLayout.setOnClickListener {
   toast("the parent layout is clicked!")